Bayes Theorem and Probability

 This new trend of thinking impacts a debate nearly every expert in statistics is having.
 Each one has an opinion about the pros and cons of p-values.
 Andrew Gelman, the 538 blog and even John Oliver have all weighed in on the issue.
 But at it’s heart the issue is not about p-values.
 The important thing is that no single test, or statistical values is a substitute for reasoning–not even Bayes Theorem.

 When we test a hypothesis what we are doing is making an argument.
-In our bar scenario we are arguing about whether or not to go to the store.
+In our bar scenario, we are arguing about whether or not to go to the store.
 It’s easy to see how by modifying our risk and increasing our certainty our friend can convince us to stay for a beer and get bacon.
 Far too often, we don’t hold the same standards to scientific publications, or our own hypothesis tests in our data science work.

 A p-value should never convince you that something is true.
 Changing a p-value to Bayes’ Factor or a Posterior probability shouldn’t either.
 The entire argument presented by a combination of probabilistic reasoning and facts should argue the case to you.
 If you aren’t convinced then more data is needed.
-Whether at work or in a paper, statistics is always about making an argument about the way the world works.
+Whether at work or in a paper, statistics are always about making an argument about the way the world works.